Hérodiade: Act 2

-Hérode calls the people to arms against Jerusalem's Roman masters.
-The Roman consul Vitellius appears and promises to respect the faith of the Israelites and open the temple.
-Jean, preceded by a joyful crowd and followed by Salomé passes by.
+Hérode calls the people to arms against Jerusalem's Roman masters (Ô peuple, le moment est venu de te faire connaître).
+The Roman consul Vitellius appears and promises to respect the faith of the Israelites and open the temple (À mon approche quel trouble).
+Jean, preceded by a joyful crowd and followed by Salomé passes by (Hosannah!).
 Hérodiade notices the reaction of her husband at the sight of the young woman and accuses Jean of wanting to seize power.